harshiljoshi37/rtcamp-plugin-assigment-1/README.md

   <li><b>Sorting and Changing Positions:</b> Position of the images can be swapped with the Scrollable Functionalities.</li>
   <li><b>Dependencies:</b> The Testing dependencies are managed by COMPOSER.
 (Vendor folder is git ignored)</li>
   <li><b>Categorised Slider:</b> This slider is seperated category wise so insert a category manage categories and images along with the categories.</li>
+  <li><b>Visual Button:</b>There is a button for adding the shortcode to the page or post in Visual Editor Toolbar</li>
+  <li><b>By Default Id:</b>When you click on the button in visual editor to add shortcode it will by default load the category 1.
+If you want to change then you can manually change the id in the page or post.
+And if you dont pass any id in the shortcode parameters then 1 is set as default parameter.</li>
 </ul>
 <hr />
 <h1><b>Installation</b></h1>